Outline

 Set your brand colors, logos, fonts and typography, button appearance, as well as footer colors, to ensure every message that gets sent looks and feels like you.

-If you’re just getting started, Ortto will give you a head start to set up your brand book.
-As you onboard and start to fill in your business name and website URL, Ortto AI will find your company and brand components and start filling in key parts of your brand book.
+As you onboard and start to fill in your business name and website URL, Ortto will find your company and brand components and start filling in key parts of your brand book.
 For example, your logo, brand colors, and even typography can all be collected and stored in your profile, so you can start designing your first campaign from the get-go.

 Here are some other features from Ortto’s brand book that will help you keep consistent: